AUDWO/TIL-TypeSCript/README.md

 # TIL-TypeScript

-## It's a record of the results of studying type script
+## It's a record of the results of studying TypeScript

 ## 1.Type